-We also find that there is a drop in output in both the modern and agriculture sectors, with the drop in the modern sector being larger.
+We also find that there is a drop in output in the modern and the agriculture sector, with the drop in the modern sector being larger.
 Since both sectoral outputs decline, overall GDP declines as well.
 These results are very similar when public and private capital are substitutes.

-A. Robustness
+4.1 Robustness

-A feature of our model described in equations (1)-(17) is that the relative price of the agriculture good falls steadily.
-The drop in price is a function of the Cobb-Douglas specification, which has been used in many similar models.
-In effect, as the TFP of the agriculture sector increases, the price of the agriculture product decreases.
+A feature of our model described in equations (1) to (17) is that the relative price of the agriculture good falls steadily.
+The drop of the agriculture price is a function of the Cobb-Douglas specification which has been used in many similar models.
+In effect, as the TFP of agriculture sector increases, the price of the agriculture product decreases.
 This offsets the increase in the agricultural product, $Y{a,t}$.
-To adjust for this, instead of equation (6) we define output in constant prices, which holds the agriculture price from the first period fixed:

-Figure 14.
-Policy Experiment: Increase γ from 0.0 to 0.1; K and G substitutes p_0 is endogenously determined from the system.
-In subsequent periods, it is kept fixed.
-13 We consider one key policy experiment: an increase in agriculture income taxation.
-In the first period, zero, Figure 15 shows that the overall GDP level defined by equation (18) is higher than the corresponding level of GDP from equation (6).
+To adjust for this, instead of equation (6), we define output in constant prices which holds the agriculture price from the first period fixed, i.e., p_0 is endogenously determined from the system.
+In subsequent periods, it is kept fixed.13 We consider one key policy experiment: an increase in agriculture income taxation.
+In the first period, 0,Figure (15) shows that the overall GDP level defined by equation (18) is higher corresponding to the level of GDP from equation (6).
 Under the fixed-price definition of GDP, the relative price of the agriculture good is invariant with respect to changes in agricultural productivity.
 When the relative price is flexible, it declines over time.14